 The accompanying unaudited consolidated financial statements include the accounts of the Company and its subsidiaries, and in the opinion of management, include all necessary adjustments, consisting of only normal and recurring items, necessary for a fair statement of the Company's consolidated financial statements as of June 30, 2021 and for the three and six months ended June 30, 2021 and 2020.
 Results of operations for the interim periods are not necessarily indicative of results for the entire year.
 These financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and the applicable rules and regulations of the SEC.
 Accordingly, they do not include all information and footnotes required by GAAP for complete financial statements.
 Certain footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed from this report pursuant to the rules of the SEC.
-The accompanying unaudited consolidated interim financial statements should be read in conjunction with the audited consolidated financial statements prepared in accordance with GAAP, and the related notes thereto, that are included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 as filed with the SEC.
+The accompanying unaudited consolidated interim financial statements prepared in accordance with grade interim financial statements prepared in accordance with grade interim financial statements prepared in accordance with GAAP have been condensed from this report pursuant to the rules of the SEC.
+The accompanying unaudited consolidated interim financial statements prepared in conjunction with the audited consolidated financial statements prepared in the financial statements prepared in the statements prepa accordance with GAAP, and the related notes thereto, that are included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 as filed with the SEC.
 The year-end balance sheet was derived from those audited financial statements.